 - It’s merely for prurient reasons or to sensationalize the story.

 - Would you include the information if the subject were heterosexual?
-If yes, include it for an LGBT person.
+If yes, include it for an LGBTQ person.
 If not, think about why you want to include it: It needs to be relevant.

 How to Frame the Question